Machinists

 Growth

-The number of 'Machinists' job openings is expected to rise 1.7% by 2033
+The number of 'Machinists' job openings is expected to remain the same by 2034

 Total employment, and estimated job openings